SixArm/topics/topics/user-interface/index.md

 Consistency: Use established design systems, style guides, pattern libraries, conventions, and industry standards, because these help users understand how to interact with the system.

 Accessibility: Consider accessibility principles to ensure that the interface is usable and inclusive for all users, including those with disabilities and impairments.
-Follow accessbility guidelines and laws.
+Follow accessibility guidelines and laws.

 Testing: Conduct usability testing and gather feedback to refine the interface and improve it.
 Identify pain points and opportunities for improvement.
 Use results for continuous improvement.